 Visa Sanctions Against Multiple Countries Pursuant to Section 243(d) of the Immigration and Nationality Act

-The U.S. Government requests that foreign governments take appropriate steps to confirm the citizenship of aliens suspected to be their nationals, including by conducting interviews where necessary; the timely issuance of travel documents, where appropriate; and accepting the physical return of their nationals by scheduled commercial flights or, where necessary, special charter flights.
+- As part of the removal process, the U.S. government requests that foreign governments take appropriate steps to confirm the citizenship of individuals suspected to be their nationals — including conducting interviews when necessary; the timely issuance of travel documents, where appropriate; and the acceptance of the physical return of their nationals by scheduled commercial flights or, where necessary, special charter flights.

 Zadvydas v.
 Davis

 Uncooperative countries significantly exacerbate the challenges presented to ICE by the U.S. Supreme Court’s decision in Zadvydas v.
 Davis, 533 U.S. 678 (2001).
 In this case, the Supreme Court ruled that:

 - With narrow exceptions, noncitizens with final orders of removal — including noncitizens determined to pose threats to the community or considered flight risks — may not be detained by ICE beyond a presumptively reasonable period of six months if there is no “significant likelihood of removal in the reasonably foreseeable future”

 - Delays in issuing travel documents or denying the acceptance of their nationals complicate ICE’s removal efforts as the agency has been legally required to release thousands of noncitizens, including those with serious criminal convictions

 When specific countries deny or delay accepting their nationals with final orders of removal from the United States, the U.S. government may issue visa sanctions as a means of encouraging the recalcitrant country to cooperate.
 In accordance with Section 243(d) of the Immigration and Nationality Act (INA), the Secretary of Homeland Security notifies the Secretary of State that multiple governments have denied or unreasonably delayed the acceptance of a national or nationals ordered removed from the United States.